Rituraj-K/customer-churn-sql-analysis/README.md

 ## Dataset

-The dataset includes customer demographics, service usage, satisfaction scores, churn reasons, and financial metrics such as revenue and CLTV.
+The dataset includes customer demographics, service usage, satisfaction scores, churn reasons, and financial metrics such as revenue and CLTV. he dataset used for analysis is available in the `data/train.csv` file.

 ## Key Analysis Performed